mindofsimon/cmrm_actam_project2019/README.txt

+EAR GYM - Progect for CMRM/ACTAM A.Y.2019/2020

 ONLINE on https://large-drawer.surge.sh/

 IMPORTANT:
--address must start with https and not http in order to allow MIDI connection -remember to enable your MIDI keyboard from your local MIDI editor
+-ip address must start with https and not http in order to allow MIDI connection -remember to enable your MIDI keyboard from your local MIDI editor -register and login to play
+-in the game page click on the info button to have all the informations about the game